storacha/specs/w3-filecoin.md

 #### `filecoin/submit` effect

-Successful invocation receipt MUST have an `fx.fork` [effect] that links to the next task of the workflow.
+Successful invocation receipt MUST have a `fx.fork` [effect] that links to the next task of the workflow.
 It allows the observer to follow progress of the execution.

 The [Storefront] MUST issue a receipt for the linked [`filecoin/submit`] task after it verifies the offered piece and queues it for aggregation.
-This receipt MUST have an `fx.join` [effect] that links to a [`piece/offer`] task that forwards the submitted piece to the [Aggregator].
+This receipt MUST have a `fx.join` [effect] that links to a [`piece/offer`] task that forwards the submitted piece to the [Aggregator].

 ![storefront flow](./w3-filecoin/storefront.svg)